How Does Pay Equity Benefit My Business?

 As employers in the Canadian manufacturing industry are well aware, there is currently a significant shortage of skilled labourers across the country.
 When combined with an aging existing workforce and fierce competition from both domestic and international shores, recruitment and retainment of skilled, passionate employees become essential for long-term survival and success.
 Through use of pay equity by manufacturers, positions in these areas become more appealing to young workers of any background from both a financial and social standpoint, bolstering employee bases with fresh talent, innovative thought methods, and an influx of diverse perspectives.
 In turn, this incentivizes employees who have stayed with their organizations for long periods of time to train their recently-acquired co-workers unreservedly and receive fitting pay for doing so, reinforcing enthusiasm and ambition across the board.

 Canadian manufacturers would do well to remember that a fairly-paid employee is a productive employee, and one that can feel secure in their position.
 As the Federal Pay Equity Act comes into effect, manufacturers should take a closer look at their own pay equity policy, and understand how it benefits the longevity, effectiveness, and morale of their employees.
-For further resources on pay equity, visit the Ontario Pay Equity Commission’s website, and see Leah Nacua’s Newsroom article on the differences between Pay Equity and Pay Equality.
+For further resources on pay equity, visit the Ontario Pay Equity Commission’s website.
 Also be sure to participate in EMC’s wide range of member-exclusive programs, designed to address the needs of Canadian manufacturers in any field, and take advantage of the employment resources in EMC’s Learning Centre for additional leadership best practices.